ethereum-optimism/specs/specs/protocol/messengers.md

 then waits for the finalization window to pass, and then finalizes the withdrawal on the OptimismPortal, which calls `relayMessage` on the `L1CrossDomainMessenger` to finalize the withdrawal.

+## Rolling a Message Back
+The `sendHashToRollbackInbox` function is used to send the hashes of failed and unsuccesful messages to the `ROLLBACK_INBOX` contract on the other domain after a given delay, ensuring the message corresponding to the rolled back hash is never processed in the current domain.
+The main purpose of this function is to inform the other domain of failed messages so contracts living in this other domain can handle the message failure.
+This allows functionalities such as unlocking stuck ERC20s.

 ## Upgradability